openSUSE/news-o-o/_posts/2020-05-20-Cloud-based-workers-for-openQA.md

 ### Synchronize tests and needles

 Tests and needles are not part of the cache services, but are hold in GIT repositories, so you need to setup an auto-update of those repos.
-Currently, the easiest way is to use the `fetchneedles` script from openQA package to fecth GIT repos and create a cron job to update it often enough (say, every minute).
+Currently, the easiest way is to use the `fetchneedles` script from openQA package to fetch Git repos and create a cron job to update it often enough (say, every minute).

 Install required package and run the fetch script a first time.